intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 ### Logical, Mathematical, Comparison Operations

 In ROHD, we have operators that are similar to those in SystemVerilog.
 This makes it easier for users to learn and pick up the language.

+Below are the operations provided in ROHD.

+You **do not need to copy and paste for this section**.
+Just look and remember few of the important operators.

 ```dart
 a_bar     <=  ~a;      // not